Andiva: Description

 The original reconstruction by Fedonkin proposed that the ridged surface was a convex, thin carapace made of a chitin-like, non mineralized substance, protecting the animal while "creeping or gliding" over the sea bed.
 In the same reconstruction, the smooth zone was considered an imprint of the soft tissue beneath the dorsal carapace.

 Association

-Andiva is often found together with other species from the Ediacara biota, like Dickinsonia, Yorgia, Kimberella, Brachina, Parvancorina, Tribrachidium and others.
+Andiva is often found together with other species from the Ediacara biota, like Dickinsonia, Yorgia, Kimberella, Parvancorina, Tribrachidium and others.

 Taxonomy and relationships

-Morphologically, Andiva most closely resembles Ovatoscutum, Chondroplon and, more distantly, Dickinsonia, as part of the proposed phylum Proarticulata.
+Morphologically, Andiva most closely resembles Ovatoscutum, Chondroplon, and, more distantly, Dickinsonia, as part of the proposed phylum Proarticulata.
 Archaeaspinus and Cyanorus have also been directly compared to it.

-Jerzy Dzik includes Andiva in the Dipleurozoa, with Chondroplon as the closest relative, separated from Dickinsonia and closer to Yorgia, Praecambridium, Archaeaspinus and Vendia, since all of them are sharing a dextrally bent dorsal medial chamber.
+Jerzy Dzik includes Andiva in the Dipleurozoa, with Chondroplon as the closest relative, separated from Dickinsonia and closer to Yorgia, Praecambridium, Archaeaspinus, and Vendia, since all of them share a dextrally bent dorsal medial chamber.